Richard Engel: Personal life

 Engel was married to a fellow Stanford student; the couple divorced in 2005.

 In May 2015, Engel married producer Mary Forrest.
-They have one son: Theodore, born in August 2019.
+They have had two sons.
 Their firstborn son, Henry, was born in September 2015.
 Henry was born with Rett syndrome, a genetic disorder that is extremely rare in males; he died in August 2022 at age 6.
+Theodore, born in August 2019.